 The school reserves the right to group students for field trips.
 Chaperones are expected to follow the grouping rules the teacher designates.
 Out of town field trips are often expensive.
 All fees for these trips must be paid in full for the child or parent to attend.
+For field trips out of town, parents are responsible for sending the proper medication to the teacher in charge of the trip.
+Teachers bring a BA medical bag with basic supplies such as band-aids, ibuprofen.
 If a student is unable to participate in a field trip, for any reason, he or she is still required to complete the same academic work or project required of students participating in the trip.
 Students who are not going on the field trip are required to attend school.
 Field trips are considered an important part of the Brandon Academy curriculum and count as regular school days.